bauer-alex/fuzzyclara/paper/paper.md

 affiliations:
  - name: Statistical Consulting Unit StaBLab, Department of Statistics, LMU Munich, Germany
    index: 1
-date: 30 June 2022
+date: 30 August 2022
 bibliography: paper.bib
 ---

 # Summary

-Partitioning clustering The R package \code{fuzzyclara} offers a flexible framework to c
+Cluster analysis aims to find reasonable groupings of a set of observations that resemble their characteristics (REFERENCE?).
+The `fuzzyclara` package comprises routines to cover the whole workflow for real-world clustering applications.
+This includes both the estimation of hard and fuzzy clusterings, the inclusion of subsampling-based estimation algorithms that make the estimation on large data feasible, and the inclusion of general convenience functionalities and visualization techniques.

 # Statement of Need

-Statement of the problem, partitioning cluster analysis for large data, fuzzy algorithms, general package for whole cluster analysis process, own distance function

-Motivation: Clustering problems can be fuzzy.
-For large datasets
+Apart from offering general functions for clustering, the `fuzzyclara` package specifically tackles two issues of cluster analysis applications.
+First, it includes routines for fuzzy clustering which avoid the common hard clustering assumption that each observation is a clear member of one sole cluster.
+Instead, membership probabilities indicate to which extent the characteristics of each observation are shaped by the characteristics of several 'typical' clusters.
+Second, the estimation of classical clustering algorithms is often only hardly or not at all feasible in large data situations with thousands of observations.
+Sampling-based algorithms building on the CLARA algorithm are implemented to make the estimation feasible in such situations.
+Building on these two points, the 'fuzzyclara' package offers routines for all aspects of a cluster analysis, including the use of user-defined distance functions and diverse visualization techniques.

 The concepts of fuzzy clustering.
 Together with this, we aim to provide a package reflecting the pipeline for performing
 \\ R offers several packages containing.
-\\ Absatz zu existierenden Paketen: cluster,
+\\ Absatz zu existierenden Paketen: `cluster`,
 \begin{itemize}
-\item Allgemeine Pakete für partionierendes Cluster: cluster
+\item Allgemeine Pakete für partionierendes Cluster: `cluster` [@R_cluster]
-\item Fuzzy Clustering: fclust, vegclust, ...
+\item Fuzzy Clustering: `fclust` [@R_fclust], `vegclust` [@R_vegclust], ...
-\item Subsampling: clara (cluster-Paket), clarans
+\item Subsampling: clara (`cluster`-Paket) [@R_cluster], clarans im Paket `qtcat` [@R_qtcat]
+\item `fastkmedoids` enthält wohl auch (Versionen von) CLARA und CLARANS [@R_fastkmedoids]
 \end{itemize}
 However, a combination of both strategies is not available.

 # Combination of fuzzy and CLARA clustering
-For our we build on the clara clustering algorithm which was originally designed as a effficient variant of the partitioning around medoid algorithm
+For our we build on the clara clustering algorithm which was originally designed as a efficient variant of the partitioning around medoids (PAM) algorithm
 \cite{kaufmann}.
 - Algorithmus/Flowchart
 Instead of a hard clustering method, we apply the fuzzy-k-medoids algorithm